earthgecko/skyline/docs/analyzer.rst

 processes equal to :mod:`settings.ANALYZER_PROCESSES`, assigning each processes a number of metrics.
 Analyzing a metric is a very CPU-intensive process, because each timeseries must be decoded from Messagepack and then run through the algorithms.
+Analyzer is also routes metric checks to other services (Mirage, Panorama and Ionosphere) for further analysis or recording an anomaly event, as appropriately.

-As such, it is advisable to set :mod:`settings.ANALYZER_PROCESSES` to about the number of cores you have - leaving a few for the Horizon service and for Redis.
+Due to Analyzer being the most CPU-intensive Skyline process, it is advisable to set :mod:`settings.ANALYZER_PROCESSES` to about the number of cores you have - leaving a few for the Skyline services and Redis.

 The original documentation and settings for skyline were based on: